UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes: To merge a branch using JupyterLab, you have to click on the tab **Branches** and then on the name of the branch you want to merge your current work with.
 For example, if you are working on the branch `report`, you can click next to the `main` branch and select "Merge this branch into the current branch".

-Notice that after doing this, the report branch is not deleted except you do so explicitly.
+Notice that after doing this, the report branch is not deleted automatically, so you can still access it if you need to.

 ---